 Goodwill is not amortised but is tested for impairment annually or more frequently where events or circumstances indicate that the asset may be impaired.
-Goodwill on business combinations is allocated to the Group's Cash Generating Units (CGU), or, as the case may be, to the CGUs integrated in the Group which are expected to benefit from the synergies of the business combination and the criteria described in section (f) (impairment of this note) are applied.
+Goodwill on business combinations is allocated to the Group's Cash Generating Units (CGU), or to the CGUs integrated in the Group which are expected to benefit from the synergies of the business combination and the criteria described in section (f) (impairment of this note) are applied.
 Following initial recognition, goodwill is stated at cost less accumulated impairment losses.